Scheduled MonumentsEnglandCoalport Bridge

 What is Coalport Bridge?

-Coalport Bridge is a cast iron arch bridge built in the early nineteenth century to span the River Severn at Coalport in Shropshire.
+Coalport Bridge is a cast iron bridge spanning the River Severn at Coalport in Shropshire, constructed in 1818 to serve the industrial works of the Coalport China Manufactory and associated ceramic production facilities.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006235.

 Who is responsible for protecting Coalport Bridge?